DataScienceCours/ExData_Plotting1/README.md

-This is my repository for the Coursera's course "Exploratory Data Analysis".
+This is my repository for Course Project 1 of Coursera's course "Exploratory Data Analysis".

 There are 8 files for the Course Project 1: 4 png pictures and 4 scripts to generate each